Debt Collection Laws: What Seniors Need To Know

 Examples of Harassment and Unethical Behavior by Debt Collectors

-Some debt collectors may use aggressive tactics to collect the amount they owe.
-However, others may use unethical behavior and harassment, which are against elderly debt collection laws.
+Some debt collectors may use aggressive tactics to collect the amount owed to them.
+However, others may engage in unethical behavior and harassment, which is against debt collection laws.

 Here are a few examples of unethical behavior and harassment: